 A Mutual Friend’s Place

 If your place and her place are not in the cards, then you can suggest that maybe she has a friend whose place would work.
-She may even want someone there with her during the shoot and this would kill two birds with one stone.
+She may even want someone there with her during the shoot and this would solve those two issues at once.

 Your Makeup Artist’s Place